-This project is intended to provide an extension of the Cape Cod Rail Trail multi-use path connecting the communities of Barnstable and Yarmouth.
+This project is intended to provide an extension of the Cape Cod Rail Trail (CCRT) multi-use path connecting the communities of Barnstable and Yarmouth.
+The project includes the construction of a new bridge carrying the CCRT over Willow Street and three new parking lots.

-Yarmouth, Route 28 Resurfacing and Related Work (#608264)
+Yarmouth, Route 28 at North Main St and Old Main St (#608568)